Human cytomegalovirus: Serologic testing

 The enzyme-linked immunosorbent assay (or ELISA) is the most commonly available serologic test for measuring antibody to CMV.
 The result can be used to determine if acute infection, prior infection, or passively acquired maternal antibody in an infant is present.
 Other tests include various fluorescence assays, indirect hemagglutination, (PCR) and latex agglutination.

 An ELISA technique for CMV-specific IgM is available, but may give false-positive results unless steps are taken to remove rheumatoid factor or most of the IgG antibody before the serum sample is tested.
 Because CMV-specific IgM may be produced in low levels in reactivated CMV infection, its presence is not always indicative of primary infection.
 Only virus recovered from a target organ, such as the lung, provides unequivocal evidence that the current illness is caused by acquired CMV infection.
 If serologic tests detect a positive or high titer of IgG, this result should not automatically be interpreted to mean that active CMV infection is present.
-Active CMV infection is considered to be present if antibody tests of paired serum samples show a fourfold rise in IgG antibody and a significant level of IgM antibody (equal to at least 30% of the IgG value), or if virus is cultured from a urine or throat specimen.
+Active CMV infection is considered to be present if antibody tests of paired serum samples show a fourfold rise in IgG antibody and a significant level of IgM antibody (equal to at least 30% of the IgG value), or if the virus is cultured from a urine or throat specimen.

 Relevance to blood donors

-Although the risks discussed above are generally low, CMV assays are part of the standard screening for non-directed blood donation (donations not specified for a particular person) in the U.S., the UK and many other countries.
+Although the risks discussed above are generally low, CMV assays are part of the standard screening for non-directed blood donation (donations not specified for a particular person) in the U.S., the UK, and many other countries.
 CMV-negative donations are then earmarked for transfusion to infants or people who are immunocompromised.
 Some blood donation centers maintain lists of donors whose blood is CMV negative due to special demands.

 Relevance to bone marrow donors

-During allogeneic hematopoietic stem cell transplant, it is generally advised to match the serostatus of donor and recipient.
+During allogeneic hematopoietic stem cell transplant (HSCT), it is generally advised to match the serostatus of donor and recipient.
 If the recipient is seronegative, a seropositive donor carries a risk of de novo infection.
 Conversely, a seropositive recipient is at risk of viral reactivation if they receive a transplant from a seronegative donor, losing their innate defenses in the process.
 In general, the risk is highest for CMV seropositive recipients, in which viral reactivation is a cause of significant morbidity.
+Antivirals, like Letermovir, effectively prevent clinically significant CMV after HSCT, though subclinical reactivation is common, with steroid exposure being the strongest risk factor.
 For these reasons, CMV serologic testing is routine for both bone marrow donors and recipients.